Explore and understand the essential elements of the Christian and Catholic tradition.

 Appreciate the role of prayer, beliefs, sacraments and sacred texts in people’s lives.

-Encourages students to be informed and committed participants in a global Church, working for the common good.
+Be informed and committed participants in a global Church, working for the common good.